-We have an interesting and exciting opportunity for a band 6 practitioner to join the ARMS team and to take a leading role in the delivery of a psychologically lead service to people identified as having an At Risk Mental State (ARMS), based in Dorset.
+We have an interesting and exciting opportunity for a band 5 practitioner to join the ARMS team to work as a care coordinator delivering individual and group work to people identified as having an At Risk Mental State (ARMS), based in Dorset.

 We are excited to be able to announce that with new mental health transformation funding we will be launching a service aimed at identifying and supporting individuals who are vulnerable to developing psychosis .
 The service will work alongside those at risk of developing psychosis to create opportunities to develop preventative strategies and support through partnership with local mental health, social care, primary care and third sector agencies.
 This is a newly commissioned service aiming to recruit supportive, highly skilled, and established professionals.
 The ARMS service will work closely with Dorset Early Intervention in Psychosis Service and develop and maintain links with other services in Dorset HealthCare University NHS Foundation Trust and the wider community.